Pinterest Pixel

 The simplest way to calculate midrange in Excel is to use the formula: =(MAX(range) + MIN(range)) / 2.
 Replace ‘range’ with your actual range of cells containing the data.
 This formula combines the two essential Excel functions, MAX and MIN, to determine the midway point between the highest and lowest values in your data set.

-In practical terms, the midrange focuses on the outermost values of your dataset, while the median identifies the middle value when the data is organized in order.
-Midrange can be swayed by extremes, but the median gives a better central value for skewed distributions, offering a robust measure that is less influenced by outliers.
+The midrange focuses on the outermost values of your dataset, while the median finds the middle value when the data is organized in order.
+Midrange can be influenced by extremes, but the median gives a better central value for skewed distributions.

 What is the mid-function range in Excel?

-The MID function in Excel isn’t actually related to calculating the midrange; instead, it’s used to extract a substring from the middle of a text string.
+The MID function in Excel isn’t actually related to calculating the midrange.
+Instead, it is used to extract a substring from the middle of a text string.
 To use the MID function, you specify the text string, the start position, and the number of characters to extract.
-It’s handy for text data analysis but not for calculating statistical midrange.

 If you like this Excel tip, please share it